Divorce and property – everything you need to know in three easy steps

 It can feel overwhelming when you divorce and property is already on the kitchen table as the focal point of discussion.
 Every separation is different, but the tips below are a good place to start and will hopefully save you time, money, and hassle especially.

-Before we start, it’s important to remember that in the eyes of the law, if you are married/in a civil partnership, the property you own is usually considered as joint, no matter who’s name the deeds are in, or who is on the mortgage.
-If you would like to learn more about property and joint ownership during and after divorce, we have a blog you can read our tips and advice here.
+Before we start, it’s important to remember that in the eyes of the law, if you are married/in a civil partnership, the property you own is usually considered joint, no matter whose name the deeds are in, or who is on the mortgage.
+If you would like to learn more about property and joint ownership during and after divorce, we have a blog where you can read our tips and advice here.

 Step one: explore the options for where you’re going to live during the divorce or separation